-Dengue fever is capable of scaring the life out of anybody and India has become a major hub for this dreadful disease.
+Dengue fever can scare the life out of anybody and India has become a major hub for this dreadful disease.
 This viral illness is spread by mosquitoes and can take a deadly turn at times.
 Dengue fever is identified with high temperatures, continued fever and rash.
 Proper treatment is possible if detected in time as the severity of the infection varies.
-It is important to be aware of the signs and symptoms of dengue, to seek medical advice and get the right investigations done on time.
+It is important to be aware of dengue’s signs and symptoms, seek medical advice, and get the proper investigations done on time.
 Also, knowing the causes and ways of dengue fever prevention can help control the spread of this viral infection.

 What Are The Causes Of Dengue Fever?